 You must hold a Class 4 truck licence before you can train for Class 5.
 Class 4 requires Class 2 first, so the full pathway is: Class 1 → Class 2 → Class 4 → Class 5.
 Revs can help you at any stage of this progression.

 Yes.
 A DL9 medical certificate is required for all heavy vehicle licences in New Zealand.
 Have your GP complete it before the course begins.
-If you already have a valid DL9 from a previous heavy licence, check with Revs whether it is still current.
+If you already have a valid DL9 from a previous heavy licence, check with NZTA whether it is still current.

 Class 5 drivers are in high demand across long-haul freight, agriculture (livestock and grain), forestry (log trucks), fuel and liquid tankers, refrigerated distribution, and heavy haulage.
 Class 5 is the highest commercial licence and typically earns the highest wages.